thegetty/artistryinbronze/content/vessels/29-lester.md

 ## Lampstands

 Fatimid lampstands are typically composed of three parts: a tripod base, a shaft, and a tray ([fig. 29.1](#29.1)).
-The shaft is designed to fit into the central socket of the base; the bottom part of the tray was soldered to the shaft.
-The lampstands are characterized by a stylistic continuity between the base and the shaft; thus a base with a round body was fitted to a round shaft and a polygonal base supported a polygonal shaft.
+The shaft is designed to fit into the central socket of the base; the bottom part of the tray was soldered to the shaft. {{< q-figure id="29.1" class="float-left" >}}The lampstands are characterized by a stylistic continuity between the base and the shaft; thus a base with a round body was fitted to a round shaft and a polygonal base supported a polygonal shaft.

-{{< q-figure id="29.1" >}}

 The Fatimid lampstand is the outcome of a long process of adaption, beginning in the Persian period during the late sixth–fifth century BC.
 The earliest example is a lampstand with three sharply bent legs with cloven hooves, and a long fluted shaft with a bowl attached on the top.
 Three palmettes or ivy leafs emerge between the legs.[^9] This tradition continues to the early Imperial period (first–third century AD), with lampstands characterized by ivy leaf design between the legs, and a krater-shaped top ([fig. 29.2a](#29.2a)).[^10] In parallel, during the first century AD, we find another subtype of lampstand, with a circular plate that rests on the legs ([fig. 29.2b](#29.2b)).
 The decoration of the plate consists of ovolo and other moldings.[^11] A lampstand of the same type is dated between the second and third centuries AD, however the plate has become convex with engraved decoration.[^12]

-{{< q-figure-group id="29.2, 29.3" grid="2" >}}
+{{< q-figure-group id="29.2a, 29.2b" grid="2" >}}

 Later, during the fifth and sixth centuries AD, the morphology of the lampstand changes.
 The round horizontal plate transforms into a tent-shaped canopy, with the protruding leaf motif combined amid the legs.
 The shaft has two variations.
 One is a solid, hexagonal form with bulges at the edges;[^13] the other is baluster in shape composed of spherical balls soldered together.[^14] On the upper part of the lampstand, the bowl was modified into a circular tray, sometimes with a central spike on which a metal lamp was placed.[^15]